By using this site, you agree to the Privacy Policy and Terms of Use.

 How much fiber do I need daily for mortality benefits?

-The dose-response data shows maximum benefits around 25-30 grams daily, with steep risk reduction from 0-25 grams.
+The Reynolds et al. dose-response data shows maximum benefits around 25-30 grams daily, with steep risk reduction from 0-25 grams.
 The Institute of Medicine recommends 25 grams for women and 38 grams for men, which aligns with the research findings.

 What foods provide the most protective fiber?

-The studies included all fiber sources, but soluble fibers from oats, beans, and psyllium show particularly strong mechanistic evidence.
-Whole grains, fruits, and vegetables all contributed to the observed mortality benefits in the pooled analyses.
+The studies included all fiber sources, but the original source notes that soluble fibers from oats and psyllium show particularly strong mechanistic evidence through their bile acid binding properties.

 Can fiber supplements provide the same benefits as food sources?